Musiek71/snake/README.md

 # pysnake

-A simple snake game made in python using curses library.
+A simple snake game made with python and curses library.